mostly-ai/mostlyai-qa/README.md

 pip install -U mostlyai-qa
 ```

-On Linux, one can explicitly install the CPU-only varient of torch together with `mostlyai-qa` with:
+On Linux, one can explicitly install the CPU-only variant of torch together with `mostlyai-qa` with:

 ```bash
 pip install -U torch==2.6.0+cpu torchvision==0.21.0+cpu mostlyai-qa --extra-index-url https://download.pytorch.org/whl/cpu